kuma35/thinking-forth-translate/chapter4.rst

 There are only two possibilities ( :numref:`fig4-3` ):

-#.
-The four-gallon container was full, and we just added it to the large
+A. The four-gallon container was full, and we just added it to the large container.
-   container.
 This implies that we already had two gallons in the large container.
 Or…

-#.
-The nine-gallon container was full, and we just poured off three
-   gallons into the small container.
+B. The nine-gallon container was full, and we just poured off three gallons into the small container.

 Which choice?
 Let’s make a guess.
 The first choice requires a two-gallon